-Rainbow trout is quite similar but has a reddish band along the sides and in addition, its fins spotted.
-The name derives in part by the special male shifts colors when playing.
+The rainbow is quite similar to trout but has a reddish band along the sides and in addition its fins are spotted.

-The rainbow is stocked in Sweden and is hence not a natural species.
-However, it has become one of the most popular fish species to fish in Sweden, thanks to the widespread "Put and Take" -fisket.
-Rainbow is especially popular in fly fishing circles as it is willing to bite, battles well, and goes on a natural food quickly.
-But it is also very popular among the spin fishermen and anglers.
+The rainbow is planted in Sweden and is therefore not a natural species.
+However, it has become one of the most popular fish species to fish for in Sweden thanks to the widespread "Put and Take" fishing.

-Largest rainbow in Sweden is at 14.16 kg.
-In North America, they can be up to 20 kg.
+In North America, they can weigh up to 20 kg.

 When fly fishing: The most important thing is to see the prevailing conditions.
 Watching it means that the rainbow eats insects on the surface.
 Hatchers, fully developed insects such as night dragonflies, day dragonflies & brook dragonflies can be on the rainbow menu.
 If you do not see a wake, it can be good to test a nymph (not a fully developed insect that lives below the surface), such as a hare ear.
 Vary the take-home speed.

 Another very popular fly is the streamer, a fish imitation.
 Applying colors such as red and orange is something the rainbow usually likes.